 - Preference will be given to those candidates from smaller economies;

-The Department of Human Development, Education and Culture of the OAS will cover round trip economy class airline tickets from country of origin or residence to place of study.
+10. Scholarships Benefits: The Department of Human Development and Education of the OAS will cover round trip economy class airline tickets from country of origin or residence to place of study.
 Funds for terminal and in-transit expenses are NOT provided

 Based on need, country of origin and availability of funds, offering institutions will offer scholarships.

-- In addition to air travel (round trip airline ticket), the Department of Economic Development, Trade and Tourism, of the OAS will cover tuition and accomodation (13 thirteen nights in shared double-room, including breakfast).
+In addition to air travel (round trip airline ticket), the Department of Economic and Social Development of the OAS will cover tuition fee, accommodation (13 thirteen nights in shared double-room, including breakfast), and partial per diem.